rytilahti/python-miio/README.rst

     vac.start()

-Each separate device type inherits from `miio.Device` (and in case of miOT devices, `miio.MiotDevice`) which provides common API.
+Each separate device type inherits from `miio.Device` (and in case of MIoT devices, `miio.MiotDevice`) which provides common API.

 Please refer to `API documentation <https://python-miio.readthedocs.io/en/latest/api/miio.html>`__ for more information.